-Based on the test result, the diagnosis can be made, and your treatment will be determined accordingly.
+Based on the test results, the diagnosis can be made, and your treatment will be determined accordingly.

-To prevent the symptom, it is crucial to prevent the disorders.
-Following are some preventions for pancreatic disorders or liver problems.
+To prevent the symptoms, it is crucial to prevent the disorders.
+Following are some preventions for pancreatic disorders or liver problems:

 - Eat a high-fiber diet